 Then came the word from God that set Koinonia Communities in motion.
 Penny’s desire to create a community for the homeless had been building over the past 4 years, and finally she heard God instruct her to look up “homeless campground”.
 There she found Mobile Loaves and Fishes (MLF), a 14 year old Austin, TX ministry to the homeless that had built a 27 acre master planned community called Community First! that housed chronically homeless individuals in RVs and tiny homes.
 They were just starting to move residents into the tiny houses starting June 22, 2016.

 Not wanting to re-invent the wheel, Penny decided to learn more about this new community and use it as the basis for Koinonia Communities, since MLF had paved the way (literally) and they wanted to share the lessons they had learned in the decade it took to create their community.
 She contacted the Inn Keeper, asked questions, and realized that our community would need modifications, not only because our vision included transitional and emergency shelter, but also because MLF, unlike Koinonia, did not have any zoning compliance issues outside of the city limits.

-So the journey began to find the people God had already hand-picked to make this vision a reality.
-Our Volunteer Coordinator came on board first, and then our CFO/Treasurer.
+So the journey has begun to find the people God had already hand-picked to make this vision a reality.
 If you are one of those people who knows they are called to Koinonia Communities, please use the contact us form and let us know in which area you called to serve.
 If you are called to support us financially, use the Donate Now button below.
 We are waiting for you to add your gifts, talents and resources to the team!